 #3.
 Monthly Payments

-There are several factors that make up your monthly payment:
+There are several factors you should be aware of that make up your monthly loan payment on a home:

 Principal and Interest – This amount goes to pay both the amount that you owe the bank, as well as the cost to borrow it.